 What is the Duke of Edinburgh's Award?

-Anyone aged between 14 and 24 can do a DofE programme at one of the three progressive levels which, when successfully completed, leads to a Bronze, Silver or Gold Duke of Edinburgh’s Award.
+Anyone aged 14 to 24 can do a DofE programme at one of the three progressive levels which, when successfully completed, leads to a Bronze, Silver or Gold Duke of Edinburgh’s Award.

 The Bronze and Silver levels both consist of four sections, with an additional fifth section (Residential) introduced at the Gold level.